-Mark Russ is Programmes Coordinator for Worship and Spirituality.
+Mark Russ is a writer, theologian and teacher.
 His teaching interests include spiritual practice and music, the Bible, apocalyptic literature, hope, whiteness, modern Christian theology, and the beginnings of Liberal Quakerism.
 He particularly enjoys working with people who are new to Quakerism.
+In 2022 he began a PhD at the Universities of Nottingham and Birmingham, researching the liberal Quaker theology of the human being.

 As a writer, Mark has been an active blogger at jollyquaker.com since 2013, and has written for the Friend, Friends Quarterly and Quaker Studies.
 His first book, ‘Quaker Shaped Christianity’, is published by Christian Alternative Books in 2022 as part of the ‘Quaker Quicks’ series.

 Mark came to Quakers in his late teens, and spent a decade as a music teacher in Birmingham and London.
-In 2014 he and his husband spend a year living and working in faith-based intentional communities in the UK and the USA.
+In 2014 he and his husband spent a year living and working in faith-based intentional communities in the UK and the USA.
 He holds MAs in Music Education from the Institute of Education, and in Systematic and Philosophical Theology from the University of Nottingham.
+From 2015 to 2022 he worked as a Programmes Coordinator at Woodbrooke.

 2022 Quaker shaped Christianity: How the Jesus story and the Quaker way fit together.
 Christian Alternative Books. https://www.johnhuntpublishing.com/christian-alternative-books/our-books/quaker-shaped-christianity Telling the Jesus story through Quaker eyes; this is rich, readable theology that is both contemporary and rooted in tradition.